 Disclaimer: This post contains affiliate links, which means I may make a commission should you click through and purchase.
 This in no way impacts my opinions below.

-How many diapers will I need?
+How many diapers will I need for my baby?

 My son was (and still is) around the 55th percentile and here’s his dirty diaper breakdown: